 - After submission you should receive an email from Matterport™ with additional instructions.

 NOTE: The token secret is only visible right after you pressed confirm.
 It will not be available after you close the window!
-Therefore, have the ATG opened in order to securely copy the secret into the ATG.
-If you miss this step, you will need to revoke the token ID and secret and repeat the above steps.
+If you lose the token Secret, you will need to revoke the token ID and Secret and repeat the above steps.
 Revoking a token ID can be done in the public tokens list embedded into the API Token Management section.
 For additional support please see Matterport™ API documentation.